G-Core/product-documentation/documentation/cdn/getting-started/integrate-cdn-with-fastedge.md

 Such a setup allows you to extend the CDN beyond standard features and implement advanced logic for:

 * Authentication checks.
-Deploy FastEdge apps based on the <a href="bookmark://_Deploy_from_the" target="_blank">JWT authentication template</a> or develop a custom authentication functionality.
+Deploy FastEdge apps based on the JWT authentication template or develop a custom authentication functionality.
 * Custom headers modification.
 Adjust header information on requests for personalized and more secure content delivery.
 * Custom access rules.
 Use advanced geo-blocking and time-based blocking to control user access to your content and mitigate potential threats.